 Category: C Corporation Tax

-Have a C Corporation question?
+C Corporation Tax

 Contribution to Corporation, then Sale of the Corporation